 In the last of today’s blog, John Earls, Mindfulness Therapist, shines a light on the whole concept of Mindfulness, what it actually is and how it can be practiced in the context of farm safety…

 Farming can be a stressful and isolating profession that demands long hours of work.
 Because of this, those working in agriculture are susceptible to poor mental wellbeing as highlighted in the recent Mind Your Head campaign.
-Recent reports have highlighted how big this issue is as figures revealed as many as one agricultural worker a week dies by suicide.
 Farmers take pride in their hard work and do not want to ask for help as they see this as an admission of failure.
 This is where mindfulness can help because this is a cure for depression and anxiety that works best when practiced alone.
 This is great for farmers as practicing mindfulness means they don’t need to go to anyone to ask for help.
 Mindfulness teaches farmer how to help themselves.
 Also, with all those long hours on the farm the farmer has all the time necessary to practice mindfulness which means farmers have the best possible chance of learning this skill.

 So, what exactly is mindfulness?
 Western mindfulness is often seen as just being a meditation practice that aims to make a person more alert, more aware of thoughts and more able to stay focussed on the present moment.
 Indeed, those features are certainly an element of the practice, but these are really only the first few steps used to develop better control over thoughts.
 The reason this is used at the first step is that a person in modern society is so overwhelmed by information (emails, telephones, television etc) that their mind is constantly racing.
 This serves to distract the person from what is happening in their mind and body.
 So the breathwork is used to develop attention so that the person learns to separate unwanted thoughts/information from what is happening moment to moment.
 A byproduct of this process is that the person feels less anxious and less stressed.
 But the Mindfulness practice is the most in depth form of psychological treatment a person can undertake and looks to go to the root causes of a persons psychological issues.
 The most similar comparison to a western therapy would be psychotherapy which is person centred – as is mindfulness.